 Siegel, assistant professor; M.S., Columbia’s Graduate School of Journalism, M.A.
 Teachers College.
 She is both a journalist and a teacher educator.
 She has published articles about education, the arts and social issues in journals such as Schools Watch, The Village Voice, and Harvard Magazine.
 She has worked as a managing editor both at The Bergen Record, the second largest newspaper in New Jersey, and for Electronic Learning.
 Currently, she is working on a project on the history of the Jews in the Caribbean.
 Her own teaching was the subject of Small Victories by Samuel G. Freedman, which was nominated for a National Book Award.

-Steel, assistant professor; Ph.D., Columbia.
+Steel, associate professor; Ph.D., Columbia.
 A medievalist, Steel's

 research focuses on relationships between humans and animals.
 He has published